Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension

-The content of this \namecref{subsec:def_fire_zero} and of the next one is almost identical to that of section~\GlobalRelaxationSecSpatialAsymptotics{} of \cite{Risler_globalRelaxation_2016}, where details, proofs, and comments can be found (the sole difference in \cite{Risler_globalRelaxation_2016} is the existence of a positive definite ``diffusion matrix'' --- whereas in the present paper this diffusion matrix equals identity).
-Here we shall just provide the minimum required definitions and statements.
+The content of this \namecref{subsec:def_fire_zero} and of the next one is almost identical to that of \cite[\GlobalRelaxationSecSpatialAsymptotics]{Risler_globalRelaxation_2016}, where details, proofs, and comments can be found (the sole difference in \cite{Risler_globalRelaxation_2016} is the existence of a positive definite ``diffusion matrix'' --- whereas in the present paper this diffusion matrix equals identity).
+Only the minimum required definitions and statements are provided below.

-The notation is the same as in section~\GlobalRelaxationSecSpatialAsymptotics{} of \cite{Risler_globalRelaxation_2016} with an additional subscript ``$0$'' to point out that all these objects are defined in the (standing) laboratory frame.
-Similar objects will be defined in the next \cref{subsec:relax_sch_tr_fr} but this time in a travelling referential (this time the notation will not comprise this subscript ``$0$'').
+The notation is the same as in \cite[\GlobalRelaxationSecSpatialAsymptotics]{Risler_globalRelaxation_2016} with an additional ``$0$'' subscript to point out that all these objects are defined in the standing frame.
+Similar objects will be defined in the next \cref{subsec:relax_sch_tr_fr} but this time in a travelling referential (this time without the ``$0$'' subscript).

 Let